mullerdavid/ctf_writeups/cyberquest24/Misc_Wandering/WRITEUP.md

 ![](screenshots/1.png)

 A specific path needs to be followed.
 At every step there are 3 options where to go and only 1 is correct.
+The server disconnects on game over.

 # Automation